-The Bonn Call for Action, issued by the IAEA and the WHO in 2012, sets out the international agenda for radiation protection, and forms the basis of the ESR EuroSafe Imaging's Call for Action.
+The Bonn Call for Action, issued by the IAEA and the WHO in 2012, sets out the international agenda for radiation protection, and forms the basis of the ESR EuroSafe Imaging Call for Action.
+The ESR is working closely with the RPOP unit in this context.

 The World Health Organization is the United Nations organisation dedicated to promoting health around the world.
 The ESR works with the WHO in areas like radiation protection, patient safety and education.
 The WHO has a dedicated programme for ionising radiation including medical radiation exposure.